‘A well-loved woman:' Family, former students, colleagues share fond memories of Barbara Belisle - Shelby County Reporter

 Leading the way

-Jones and his wife, Joyce Jones, also emphasized Belisle’s courage in becoming the first black teacher in an all-white school in Shelby County during integration in the late 1960s.
+Jones and his wife, Joyce Jones, also emphasized Belisle’s courage in becoming the first Black teacher in an all-white school in Shelby County during integration in the late 1960s.

 Belisle’s memory of walking past angry people outside of the school on her first day there was something she openly shared with her students, an experience with great significance locally in the course of the civil rights movement.

-“Not many people could have done what she did when she did it,” Joyce said, adding Belisle’s poise and grace under such pressure were inspiring to her as a young black girl.
+“Not many people could have done what she did when she did it,” Joyce said, adding Belisle’s poise and grace under such pressure were inspiring to her as a young Black girl.
 “It was always her challenge for us, for me, to rise.
 To not feel like you were inferior.
 She always told me, ‘You can do better.’”

 Similar to her husband, Joyce said Belisle helped her learn how to speak in public, urging her to recite poems and perform other speaking exercises on stage, as well as run for Student Council offices in high school.